HAL94/fast-workouts/README.md

     - System supports categories of exercises.

 - Workout Plans
-    - Create plans for exercises, and sets with details following details:
+    - Create plans for exercises and sets with following details:
         - target repetitions,
         - target weight and
         - target exercises duration.